 Long-tail keywords attract the attention of search engines when people use them to search for exactly what they need.
 It’s not the same to simply search for a plumber in McKinney, Texas as it is to search for a plumber who can unclog a toilet today.

-We wrote an article on the best image sizes for Google My Business, but Google My Business is not the only thing that needs optimized images.
+We wrote an article on the best image sizes for Google Business Profile, but Google Business Profile (previously Google My Business) is not the only thing that needs optimized images.
 Images that haven’t been optimized for the web take time to load, which results in a diminished page speed and a bad user experience.
 Search engines don’t like this and neither do consumers.

 In addition to the above, images with no descriptions or with titles full of random letters and numbers will never get found online – meaning a missed opportunity for a local business to earn potential customers.
 In fact, Google Images produces one fourth of all search traffic.
 Yes, all search traffic.
 Can you even picture how many potential customers that is?